Kiplin Hall Gardens and Pleasure Grounds

 Young fruit trees have been planted, and the Head Gardener has started the process of training them espalier fashion, back against the walls.
 Fruit trees have also been planted along the grass path leading to the iron gate, and one venerable specimen still stands amongst the saplings, having stood the test of time!

 The Walled Garden, which laid fallow for many years, has new beds where vegetables are now being grown.
-A cutting garden is establishing, an asparagus bed, fruit trees, rhubarb and soft fruit bushes again grow in this productive space.
+There is an established cutting garden, a wide variety of vegetables, including asparagus, are grown, fruit trees, rhubarb and soft fruit bushes again grow in this productive space.

 The Sensory Garden